DarkMasquerader/C-Programs/Batch File Renamer/README.md

 #Batch Audio Renamer
-This is my program which reads a list of names from a file and renames all of the files in a chosen directory with those names.
+This is my program which reads a list of names from a file and renames all of the files in a chosen directory with those names (works with files that have spaces).

 This program makes use of:
 * Processes